Last Updated on April 22, 2025 by Alexx

 Who are Bluebridge Cook Strait Ferries?

-Bluebridge are particularly focused on offering great deals for different types of travellers, with discounts for students and families as well as offering AfterPay.
+Bluebridge are particularly focused on offering great deals for different types of travellers, with 5% off for NZ-based students, discounts for families, Saver Sail fares for the budget-conscious and Flexi Sail fares if you need flexibility to change your plans.

 Checking in to the Bluebridge ferry